colelawrence/decipad/README.md

 ### Running the end-to-end tests

-These tests are powered by cypress and are present in apps/client-e2e.
+These tests are powered by playwright and are present in apps/client-e2e.

 `cd` to the root of the repo, and run: